rynmon/malScraper/rust/README.md

 ## Usage

+### Interactive Mode

-The Rust version maintains the same command interface as the Python version:
+The Rust version maintains the same command interface as the Python version, plus many new commands:

+**Basic Commands:**
 - `FULL` or `FULL-SCAN` - Perform a complete scan of all feeds
 - `QUICK` or `QUICK-SCAN` - Quick scan of most recent 100 payload domains
 - `HELP` - Show help menu